chrisking/personalizedemo/readme.md

 Here you will update the policies of your instance to allow it to work with Personalize.
 Click the `Attach policies` button.

+Next, search for `AmazonS3FullAccess` and then check it, and then search for `AmazonPersonalizeFullAccess` and check it as well, before closing click `Attach Policy`.
+To proceed, click `Attach Policies` one more time.

 Next click the `Create policy` button at the top.
 In the new page, click the `JSON` tab.

 Erase all of the content that is in the editor and paste the content in [IAM_Policy.json](IAM_Policy.json).